toddaustin07/Edge-ONVIF-Driver/README.md

 ## Notes on Specific Camera Brands
 The official list of camera models that have passed ONVIF certification can be found at this website:  https://www.onvif.org/conformant-products/.

-Even if your camera is not listed there, check the manufacturers documentation to see if they claim ONVIF compatibility.
+Even if your camera is not listed there, check the manufacturers documentation to see if they *claim* ONVIF compatibility.
 It should be noted that although a manufacturer may claim ONVIF compliance, it may not be a complete, or fully-functional implementation if it is not on the official conformant product list noted above.
-Check the SmartThings community topic for reports on what cameras are working with this driver.
+Notes on how this driver works with brand-specific cameras will be updated in this document as they are discovered.

+To date, this driver has been tested with Reolink and Hikvision cameras.

+Note:  If a camera cannot be discovered, then it probably doesn't support ONVIF.

+#### Profiles
 ONVIF defines specific Profiles, which define the feature set the camera supports.
 This Edge driver requires only the Streaming Profile (Profile S).

-If a camera cannot be discovered, then it probably doesn't support ONVIF.

-To date, this driver has been tested with Reolink and Hikvision cameras.

-#### Reolink
+### Reolink
 Many Reolink cameras should work with this driver, but not all.

 There are some anomolies in the Reolink ONVIF implementation (Reolink models are not offically conformant).
 For example, there is a bug in the event subscription renewal function where the camera does not set the proper subscription termination time.
 However this particular issue should not cause any apparent problems to the user.